henriiik/vscode-docker-linter/docker-linter/README.md

 # Functionality

-Docker linter lets you run linters in docker containers.
+Run linters for perl and python in your containers.

-# linters
+# Linters

-Currently the following linters are supported

-## Perl
+- python
+	- flake8
+- perl
 	- perl -c
 	- perlcritic

-## Pyhon

-- flake8

 # Installation